smilelabkaist/Hawkeye/README.md

 The Hardware folder contains the Hawkeye tag design file, which can be opened using HFSS software.
 The Software folder contains the Hawkeye super-resolution algorithm file in matlab, with example inputs.
 The inputs are generated with EVAL-TINYRAD from Analog Devices.

-We note that we do not upload the matlab files provided by Analog Devices, due to possible copyright issues.
+We note that we do not upload the codes provided by Analog Devices, due to possible copyright issues.

 ## Hawkeye Hardware Design
 ### Design Overview